giraffesyo/schoolwork/Immersive Computing - COSC 6397/cosc6397-assignment-1/README.md

 The coin sound is a free sound from the [GDC yearly giveaway pack](https://sonniss.com/gameaudiogdc).

+Mr. Raindrop BGM is probably copyrighted music, it's the second ending song from Gintama.
+Downloaded it from YouTube.

 The live dogecoin price is coming from a microservice I created for this project.
 I didnt't want to embed API credentials into my Unity app so I made a small wrapper around [CoinMarketCap](https://coinmarketcap.com/api/documentation/v1/)'s API and deployed it using [Vercel](https://vercel.com).
 You can see the full code in the other [repo here](https://github.com/giraffesyo/dogecoin).
 It's live at https://dogecoin.giraffesyo.dev/api and does not require an api key.
 In order to prevent hammering CoinMarketCap's API I'm using `Cache-Control` headers with `s-maxage` which causes Vercel's CDN to cache responses for the length specified by `s-maxage`.
 In this case, responses are cached for 5 minutes.